 • Enjoy the best available tax benefits

 • Recommend you to manage investments in open architecture on your familiar investment platform.
-Your role is much like that in iGiftFund’s donor advised fund
+Your role is much like that in iGiftFund’s donor advised fund.

 • Add to the fund as desired